 The Preaching of the Gospel in the 18th Century Revival and Lessons for us, with Stephen Turner, Hanli Liu and Dwayne Tongamohenoa (West Church, Auckland)

 The cross is the centre of our studies for our 2021 Ministry of the Word classes and we want it to be the central focus for the West Church’s Roving Classroom.
 We’ve decided to take the historical theological approach to the subject and look at 18th century Welsh Calvinistic Methodism and consider William William’s understanding of the cross in particular.
 Hanli and Dwayne will consider two other men of that revival period and their understanding of the cross in their preaching and ministry.

-Old Testament Theology (1) , with Joe Fleener (Rolleston Baptist, Rolleston)
+Old Testament Theology (2) , with Joe Fleener (Rolleston Baptist Church, Rolleston)

-Many Christians are unfamiliar with the content of the Old Testament, let alone it’s historical setting and theological purpose for the covenant people of God.
-In part one of what is planned to be a three-part course, we will look carefully at the first 17 books of the English Old Testament canon.
+Many Christians are unfamiliar with the content of the Old Testament, let alone its historical setting and theological purpose for the covenant people of God.
+In part two of what is planned to be a three-part course we will look carefully at the Prophetic books (Isaiah-Malachi) of the English Old Testament canon.
 In doing so we will aim to gain a better grasp of their historical setting and God’s purpose in revealing Himself as He has in these books for His covenant people – both Old and New.
 History and Theology will come together as we bask in the glory of God’s timeless revelation of Himself to His people.